-- Chattel slavery the enslaving and owning of human beings and their offspring as property, able to be bought, sold, and forced to work without wages - Due Process of Law fair treatment through the regular judicial system, especially as a citizen's entitlement. - Extra-Judicial Violence using force or harm outside of the legal system, like when someone takes the law into their own hands instead of relying on the courts or police; sometimes described as vigilantism or vigilante violence - Lyceum an institution for popular education providing discussions, lectures, concerts, etc. - Mob Law The rule of the mob or the disorderly classes; violent usurpation of authority by the rabble; lynch-law - Mob Violence when a large group of people acts aggressively or violently together, often causing harm, damaging property, or engaging in destructive behavior due to strong emotions like anger or frustration - Perpetuation the continued existence or maintenance of something over time - Political Institutions the organized structures and systems that help make and enforce rules and decisions in a community or country, like governments, courts, and elected offices - Rule of Law the principle that everyone, including leaders and citizens, must follow the same set of fair and consistent rules to ensure justice and order in a society
+- Chattel slavery the enslaving and owning of human beings and their offspring as property, able to be bought, sold, and forced to work without wages - Due Process of Law fair treatment through the regular judicial system, especially as a citizen's entitlement. - Extra-Judicial Violence using force or harm outside of the legal system, like when someone takes the law into their own hands instead of relying on the courts or police; sometimes described as vigilantism or vigilante violence - Forum a place, meeting, or medium where ideas and views on a particular issue can be exchanged. - Lyceum an institution for popular education providing discussions, lectures, concerts, etc. - Mob Law The rule of the mob or the disorderly classes; violent usurpation of authority by the rabble; sometimes called "lynch law" - Mob Violence when a large group of people acts aggressively or violently together, often causing harm, damaging property, or engaging in destructive behavior due to strong emotions like anger or frustration - Perpetuation the continued existence or maintenance of something over time - Political Institutions the organized structures and systems that help make and enforce rules and decisions in a community or country, like governments, courts, and elected offices - Rule of Law the principle that everyone, including leaders and citizens, must follow the same set of fair and consistent rules to ensure justice and order in a society